Nvall024/anirate-website/README.md

 ## Technologies Used:

 Anirate is a web development project, so the use of HTML and CSS is prevalent.
 For the back end, Java alongside JSP files is used.
-Apache TomCat is used to host our website and logic.
+Apache TomCat is used to host our website and run the Java files.